 User-generated content can have a big impact on your site’s rankings and overall quality, too.
 For example, a free hosting service may see its SEO suffer if it is being used to create a huge amount of spam sites with no consequences.

-If your website allows user-generated content of any kind, then it is important to monitor such pages and content to eliminate any risky elements.
+If your website allows user-generated content of any kind, then it is important to monitor such pages and content to eliminate any risky features.

 This might not be content that you created yourself, but search engines see it that way – any content on a website is the responsibility of the website owner.